 Opiates affect the body and the brain in a multitude of ways.
 When it comes to the brain, opiates have a twofold effect that makes the user feel high.
 The first effect is a rush of dopamine to the dopamine receptors in the brain.

 When opiates like heroin are taken, the dopamine rush given from the drug is higher than anything achievable from the natural world.
-In other words, the feeling from getting high is unlike anything that the user has felt before… something like 6 times as much dopamine is released from an injection of heroin than could be felt naturally.
-It’s this dopamine rush that is responsible for the euphoric feeling that an opiate user receives from their drug of choice.
+In other words, the feeling from getting high is unlike anything that the user has felt before… something like six times as much dopamine is released from an injection of heroin than could be felt naturally.
+This dopamine rush is responsible for the euphoric feeling that an opiate user receives from their drug of choice.

 Do Opiates Slown Down Brain Activity?

-Opiates also act as a sedative on the brain.
-This is what’s responsible for the ”nod”, or the physical narcoleptic-like reaction to using the drug.
+Opiates also act as a sedative on the brain, which is responsible for the” nod,” or the physical narcoleptic-like reaction to using the drug.
 After an effective dose, the opiate user can fall asleep while standing up, in midsentence, or doing just about anything.
 But strangely, it appears opiates do not affect the balance.
 Some experienced add it can nod out and be completely bent over at the waist while standing up yet not fall over.
 The phenomenon is impressive and horrific all at once.

 How Do Opiates Affect the Body?

 Meanwhile, each dose of opiates affects the body adversely.
 Toxins leftover from the cooking process end up in the body and affect it negatively.
 Heroin addicts can lose teeth, hair, and even fingernails.
 All the while, opiate addiction tends to make the opiate addict not take care of themself at all.
 Meals are missed, bills go unpaid, and life steadily starts to unravel.

 Are There Any Other Signs that Someone is Using Heroin or Opiates?